Skip to main content

 • by creating the calendar of assignments and the schedule of materials to be studied for the course (for students to schedule their work on the course materials flexibly without being given a piece of data every week) - Here's an example.

-• by involving students into independent goal-setting at the start of the course to take the full ownership of the process
+• by involving students in independent goal-setting at the start of the course to encourage self-regulated learning strategies for students and to take the full ownership of the process

 • by presenting students to new educational scenarios and situations, thus teaching them to make independent decisions.